hashicorp/terraform-provider-aws/website/docs/d/location_tracker.html.markdown

 * `kms_key_id` - A key identifier for an AWS KMS customer managed key assigned to the Amazon Location resource.
 * `position_filtering` - The position filtering method of the tracker resource.
 * `tags` - Key-value map of resource tags for the tracker.
-* `tracker_arn` - The Amazon Resource Name (ARN) for the tracker resource.
+* `tracker_arn` - The ARN for the tracker resource.
 Used when you need to specify a resource across all AWS.
 * `update_time` - The timestamp for when the tracker resource was last updated in ISO 8601 format.